 The decision will depend on the type and severity of your symptoms, whether it's a one-off problem or one that keeps coming back, how well citalopram works for you, and whether you have had any bad side effects.

 Is it safe to take it for a long time?

 For most people, citalopram is safe to take for a long time.

 A few people may get sexual side effects, such as problems getting an erection or a lower sex drive.
 In some cases these can continue even after stopping the medicine.
 Speak to your doctor if you are worried.

-Otherwise there don’t seem to be any lasting harmful effects from taking citalopram for many months and years.
+Otherwise there do not seem to be any lasting harmful effects from taking citalopram for many months and years.